Create index in MongoDB

 TypeRegular, text, geospatial, or hashed index.

-SizeHow large the index is.
+SizeHow large is the index?

 UsagesThe number of times the index has been used

-PropertiesAny special properties of the index.
+PropertiesAny special properties of the index?

-How to create index in MongoDB compass
+how to create index in mongodb compass

-• Click on CREATE INDEX buttion
+• Click on the CREATE INDEX button

 • Add field to index